 Associate of Science Degree programs in Behavioral Science are designed to provide students with a foundational background in human sciences and human behavior.
-Students gain an introduction to the theories and principles of human psychology, human sociology and human development over the lifespan.
 Many schools offer the program to prepare students to transfer into 4-year baccalaureate programs in behavioral science, psychology or a similar field.
 Applicants to these 2-year programs need a high school diploma or GED.